nla-group/classix/README.md

 plt.show()
 ```

-You can also load the aggregation groups via ``clx.groups_`` (version >=0.5.5).

 ## :mortar_board: The explain method

 #### Example 1
-CLASSIX provides an API for the easy visualization of clusters, and to explain the assignment of data points to their clusters.
+CLASSIX provides an API for the easy visualization of clusters and to explain the assignment of data points to their clusters.
 To get an overview of the data points, the location of starting points, and their associated groups, simply type:

 ```Python
 clx.explain(plot=True)
 ```
 <img src=https://raw.githubusercontent.com/nla-group/classix/master/docs/source/images/explain_viz.png width=500 />

 The starting points are marked as the small red boxes.
-The method also returns a textual summary as follows:
+The method also returns a textual summary of the clustering:

 ```
 A clustering of 5000 data points with 2 features has been performed.